DataDog/hiring-engineers/answers.md

  [User permissions](https://imgur.com/Fxs1Xb5)

-I ran the following SQL commands and then went to the Metrics explorer and seen that the spikes from running a few queries.
+I ran the following SQL commands, went to the Metrics explorer and saw that the spikes from running a few queries.
 ```
 mysql> show databases like 'performance_schema';